pachasaheb/InsuranceLabRepo/README.md

     	* Please Refer to Stack/Application Details for further specifications below.

 # TODO:
-	* Building Project and Deploying In Cloud
+	* Building Project and Deploying In Cloud[MS AZURE]
 	* Still have some boiler plate code that can be avoided using KnockoutJS- featureRequestFormBind.js for better binding.
-	* Edit Feature request refactoring Work in progress.
 	* Path corrections in test cases (test_Cases_App.py)

 # Installation: